kylefdyer/kylefdyer.github.io/README.md

 `2024-03-29`

 Today is a holiday at the railroad.
-I am running errands today and napping.
+I am running errands, eating out and napping.
 The local Aldis grocery store now has
  [Aldis merch](https://www.aldi.us/products/aldi-gear/): fanny packs! hats! and shirts.
 My wife was not too impressed with any of it.